 Since you’re sitting higher up in a cab and able to see further than those in smaller vehicles, turn on your flashers when necessary to signal slowing or stopped traffic ahead.
 Helping other drivers know when to start slowing down helps prevent surprises and the need to slam the brakes suddenly.

 The bottom line is that NTB Trucking encourages all drivers, workers, and anyone else on the road to drive safely, defensively, and attentively during construction season.
-And if you’d like to work for a company that cares about its drivers, then check out Drive4NTB.com for more.
+And if you’d like to work for a company that cares about its drivers, then apply now for more.